GLOBAL MARKETS-Shares slide, oil rises on growing Ukraine crisis

 Ukraine, Russia FX and bondshttps://tmsnrt.rs/3BiChCt

-(Reporting by Herbert Lash, additional reporting by Marc Jones in London; Editing by Nick Macfie, Chizu Nomiyama, Jan Harvey and Nick Zieminski)
+(Reporting by Herbert Lash, additional reporting by Marc Jones in London; Editing by Nick Macfie, Chizu Nomiyama, Jan Harvey, Nick Zieminski and David Gregorio)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))